 This set of C# coding tutorials is for you if you are completely new to programming or the C# language.
 You will learn all you need to know to code C# games as quickly as possible.
 You could be tinkering with your own game projects within a few hours.

-There are plenty of game related mini-projects in Unity to accompany this course and I would recommend you complete them all.
-Firstly because you will learn better by actually coding and secondly because the projects are most fun.
+There are plenty of game-related mini-projects in Unity to accompany this course and I would recommend you complete them all.
+Firstly because you will learn better by actually coding and secondly because the projects are the most fun.

 C# can be used to program almost any type of application.
 Its primary use in the context of this website is for Unity games.
 Although Unity has other language options, C# is recommended by Unity, is the most robust option and will possibly be the only option in the future.
 A thorough knowledge of c# is essential if you want to make games for Windows, Mac, Linux, Android or IOS, using Unity.

 This C# course will assume you know absolutely nothing about C# or any other programming language.
 It will explain all jargon as we proceed through each tutorial.

 At times in the course, we will take a break from theory to do an appropriate project.
 These projects are hands-on real coding and are much more fun than theory.

 Sometimes I will add extra explanation or clarification within the code itself.
 To do this I will use C# comments.
 Whenever you see a line of code with two forward slashes- like this // at the start, that line of code doesn’t do anything, except tell you something about the code.
 In our C# programs, we will use comments to remind us of what different blocks or lines of code achieve.
 Here is what a comment looks like.